atlasphp/Atlas.Cli/README.md

-# Atlas.Cli
+# Atlas.Skeleton

-This is the command-line interface package for Atlas.
-It is intended for use in your development environments, not your production ones.
+This is the skeleton generator package for Atlas.
+It is intended for use in development environments, not production.

 Please see the documentation [here](./docs/getting-started.md).